 With so much to offer it’s hard to choose, so after 7 visits to this incredible country I’ve narrowed it down to 5 of the most interesting and iconic places in India that you simply must visit Asia.

-These destinations are perfect for your first holiday to India because they allow you to tick off the famous sights and places in India whilst also giving you an exciting insight into India’s rich culture, landscape and heritage.
+These destinations are perfect for your first holiday, because they allow you to tick off the famous sights and places in India whilst also giving you an exciting insight into India’s rich culture, landscape and heritage.

 The Golden Triangle is India’s most popular touring route and consists of the cities of Delhi, Agra and Jaipur The destinations that make up the Golden Triangle are only a short distance apart but contain some of the most famous and iconic sights in all of India.
 You can see the best of the Golden Triangle in just a few days, starting in the capital Delhi, a fascinating city packed with important historical relics.
 Next, the city of Agra is home to the most beautiful building in the world – the unmissable Taj Mahal and finally ‘The Pink City’ of Jaipur is the capital of Rajasthan, India’s most flamboyant state, and home to elaborate palaces, imposing forts and colourful bazaars.